ballerina-platform/module-ballerina-auth/examples/banking-accounts-service/README.md

   it is 'Banking Account Service'.
 The 'API Gateway' service is secured by setting the `auth` attribute of `http:ServiceConfig` with the Basic Auth - File user store configurations, so that the Ballerina HTTP service knows how to validate the credentials with the configured File user store from Config.toml.
 Once validated, the business logic defined inside the resource will get executed.
-In this case, it will call the 'Banking Accoint Service' via mTLS and return the response to the 'Client'.
+In this case, it will call the 'Banking Account Service' via mTLS and return the response to the 'Client'.
   In addition to declarative approach for Authentication and Authorization, service uses [Imperative Approach](https://ballerina.io/spec/http/#912-imperative-approach) as service needs to have granular control on authorization of customer.
 For example knowing customer id of user to fetch account details, available balance before proceeding for execution of payment.